On inhomogeneous extension of Thue-Roth's type inequality with moving targets

-In the above result, if $\beta$ is an integer and $\alpha$ is an algebraic number such that $\alpha^d$ is a Pisot number for some integer $d\geq 1$, then clearly there are infinitely many natural numbers $n$ satisfying $||\alpha^{dn}+\beta||<2^{-\eps n}$ for some $\eps>0$.
-Thus, we can conclude that the above assertion is best possible, if $\beta$ is a rational number.
-Surprisingly, when $\beta$ is an algebraic irrational, we prove a contrast result as an application of our main theorem as follows.
+In the above result, if $\beta$ is an integer and $\alpha$ is an algebraic number such that $\alpha^d$ is a Pisot number, then clearly there are infinitely many natural numbers $n$ satisfying $||\alpha^{dn}+\beta||<2^{-\eps n}$ for some $\eps>0$.
+Thus, we can conclude that the above assertion is best possible, if $\beta$ is an integer.
+However, if $\beta$ is an algebraic irrational, as an application of Theorem \ref{maintheorem}, we deduce the following surprising result.

 \begin{theorem} Let $\alpha>1$ be a real number.
 Let $\beta$ be an algebraic irrational and $\lambda$ be a non-zero real algebraic number.
 For a given real number $\varepsilon >0$, if there are infinitely many natural numbers $n$ for which $||\lambda\alpha^n+\beta|| < 2^{- \varepsilon n}$ holds true, then $\alpha$ is transcendental. \end{theorem}